José C. Paz Partido

 José C. Paz Partido is a partido in the Greater Buenos Aires urban area of Buenos Aires Province in Argentina.

 The provincial subdivision has a population of 263,094 inhabitants in an area of 50.11 km2, and its capital city is José Clemente Paz, which is 35 km from Buenos Aires.

 Economy

 The main industries in J.C.
 Paz Partido are centered on the production of textiles, ceramics and food.

+Cooperation Agreements

+José C. Paz Partido cooperates with: